COPRS/production-common/docs/architecture/README.md

 ![Screenshot_20220303_134317.png](media/Screenshot_20220303_134317.png)

 Please note that the source is not part of the COPRS environment, but rther being an remote external source like:
+- AUXIP (ODATA)
-- XBIP (WebDAV)
+- CADIP (ODATA)
 - EDIP (FTP)
-- AUXIP (ODATA)
+- XBIP (WebDAV, deprecated)

 The ingestion chain is a generic component and capable of handling the different kinds of protocols that are used for the sources.
 It is possible to setup Inbox for the Ingeston chain that will observe the specified location depending on the type of the Inbox.
-E.g. in case of an XBIP WebDav will be used in order to observe the source or retrieve the actual products while an EDIP Inbox will be using FTP as protocol.
+E.g. in case of an CADIP, Odata will be used in order to query for new session and files and retrieve it over the interface.

 Because the actual retrieval of products from the source is an IO expensive activity, it was decided to split the detection of new products from the actual retrieval process.
 Thus the ingestion trigger will be simply in charge to poll on the source in order to detect the availability of new products that might be interesting for the COPRS environment.